-LLT books cover all of the elements of language arts for grades two through six except reading, phonics, and spelling in the younger grade levels and these areas plus comprehensive composition instruction for Grades 5 and 6.
+LLT books cover all of the elements of language arts for grades two through six except reading, phonics, and spelling in the younger grade levels.
+The Grades 5 and 6 books need supplementing for spelling, literature, and composition instruction.
 Lessons should take about 15 minutes per day, three days a week.
 LLT should work well for the early grades alongside most curricula.

-Some composition assignments past second grade level might take longer than 15 minutes.
+Some composition assignments past second-grade level might take longer than 15 minutes.
 For example, Lesson 86 in Grade 5 says, “Imagine yourself a sailor who had come to America with Columbus.
 Write a letter to a cousin.
 Tell about the voyage and about reaching land—both the events and your emotions.”
 I can envision this taking more than 15 minutes for most students.
 Still, the amount of time required is less than that required by most language arts programs.
-Note that My Father’s World builds language arts activities into other subject areas, so you need not dedicate as much time as you would if this was your exclusive avenue for covering these topics.
+Note that My Father’s World builds language arts activities into other subject areas, so they don't need these courses to be as expansive as they would need to be if they were the exclusive resources for covering these topics.
 Some other homeschool programs function similarly to My Father's World's program and likewise require less time dedicated exclusively to language arts.
-This means that LLT for grades four through six might work best alongside a program that has other composition and language arts assignments within other subject areas or a unit study.
+This means that LLT for grades four through six might work best alongside a unit study or a program that has other composition and language arts assignments within other subject areas.

 Like the original Serl books, LLT is very much a Charlotte Mason approach to language arts with its underlying presupposition that exposure to excellent use of language is in itself an important method of learning.
 LLT also bears the Charlotte Mason hallmarks of narration, picture study, copywork, oral composition, dictation, drawing, and poetry memorization.